foxiepaws/goattrk2/readme.txt

           - Added /G command line option for setting A-4 pitch.

 v2.72     - Fixed incorrect transpose range determination in the relocator.
+          - Fixed crash in jam mode whan an illegal pattern command was executed from the wavetable.